 In 1948 when tattoos were officially legalized in Japan, they were not listed as a medical procedure, because why would they be?

-Cut to 2001, the Japanese government was looking for a way to regulate cosmetic face tattoos and invasive beauty procedures, which can be very dangerous if not done properly.
+Cut to 2001, the Japanese government was looking for a way to regulate cosmetic face tattoos and beauty procedures.

 Tattoos were then classified as “medical procedures” using the justification that a needle pierces the skin during a tattoo application.